Money Market Funds

 • Developing and reviewing money market fund compliance policies and procedures.

-• Responding to SEC examinations and inquiries relating to money market funds.
+• Responding to SEC examinations and inquiries.

-• Advising on SEC enforcement proceedings involving money market funds.
+• Advising on SEC enforcement proceedings.

-• Conducting training sessions for portfolio personnel, board members, compliance officers, and others relating to money market fund management and compliance.
+• Conducting training sessions for portfolio personnel, board members, compliance officers and others relating to money market fund management and compliance.

-• Handling day-to-day portfolio compliance issues for money market funds.
+• Handling day-to-day portfolio compliance issues.

 Expand